 Purging my home of what I no longer used and decluttering my space simplified my life.
 It takes less time and energy to clean and I no longer have to go hunting for the items I do use.

 Whether it be going for a run, walk, practicing yoga, or tai chi, do something good for your body.
 There are many options for doing yoga while seated.
-Click here to see if this form of exercise might work for you.
 If chronic pain is preventing you from exercising or you are looking for an alternative to opioids, click here to check out a drug-free pain relief option that took my pain management plan to a whole new level of awesome.